New Ocala Golf Cart Ordinance

 - Southeast 25th Avenue to the east.

 Golf carts are still not legal to use or park on sidewalks, and must always yield to pedestrians.
 Furthermore, they must be parked in designated areas only.
+See our blog post on golf cart laws in Florida.

 Registration With the City of Ocala